 We commenced active operations in 2000, and have since devoted substantially all of our resources to staffing our company, developing our technology platforms, identifying potential product candidates, undertaking preclinical studies, conducting clinical trials, developing collaborations, business planning and raising capital.
 We have not generated any revenues from the sale of any products to date.
 We have financed our operations primarily through the public and private offerings of our securities, collaborations with other biopharmaceutical companies, and government grants and contracts.
-Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of March 31, 2020, combined with anticipated and potential collaboration payments, should enable us to fund our operations into 2022, assuming our programs and collaborations advance as currently contemplated.
-Through the prioritization of programs and ongoing realignment of our resources, we are focused on further extending our cash runway.
+Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of June 30, 2020, combined with the \$21.3 million received pursuant to our "at the market offering" (ATM Offering) and \$12.0 million received from Boehringer Ingelheim International GmbH (BII) subsequent to June 30, 2020, and anticipated and potential collaboration payments, should enable us to fund our operations into 2023, assuming our programs and collaborations advance as currently contemplated.

-Through March 31, 2020, we had an accumulated deficit of \$686.8 million.
+Through June 30, 2020, we had an accumulated deficit of \$733.7 million.
 We expect that over the next several years this deficit will increase as we increase our expenditures in research and development in connection with our ongoing activities with several clinical trials.